 Mouthguard and Splint Therapy

 Dr. Freano may recommend the use of a mouthguard or dental splint to alleviate specific symptoms of TMJ disorder.
-A mouthguard or splint is often a first step, used early in treatment and not needed as a long term solution.
+A mouthguard or splint is often the first step, used early in treatment, and not needed as a long-term solution.
 A dental split can be helpful to help identify a comfortable and stable bite position.

 Bite Correction Therapy

 When appropriate, Dr. Freano will perform occlusal equilibration – or bite correction, to bring your teeth into proper contact.
 This will allow the jaw to open and close in its proper position and eliminate stress on the joints and resulting pain.

 This process is a series of adjustments made to the teeth which may include: